-This two year part-time course offers a study of the major theological disciplines, including Biblical studies, Church history, spirituality, Christian beliefs, and leadership & ministry.
+The Graduate Diploma in Kingdom Theology offers a study of the major theological disciplines, including Biblical studies, Church history, spirituality, Christian beliefs, and leadership & ministry.
 The Graduate Diploma is designed to equip graduates (in subjects other than theology) for servant leadership and mission, and also acts as an entry qualification for the MA in Kingdom Theology.

-The course is validated by the University of Chester.
+This course is validated by the University of Chester.

 Do you want to go on a transformational journey in which your little life story is caught up in the Story of the Ages?
 Then welcome to a course on going deeper into the study of the Old Testament, a Story which begins with Creation and ends with the prophecies of a new world in which everything has been transformed!
 Here is a place where you will obtain a better compass for your own journey as you see more clearly your way in the light of the Torah, the calls for justice from the prophets, the insights of the sages, and the praises and lament of the psalms.
 Welcome to a journey of transformation!